Alvor1991/PP2-Online-Quiz/README.md

 ![Las Tacos mockup images](assets/readme-files/mockup-image.png)

-1970s Musid Quiz is an online quiz dedicated to the iconic sounds of the 1970s.
+1970s Music Quiz is an online quiz dedicated to the iconic sounds of the 1970s.
 Users can enjoy a fun and interactive experience by testing their knowledge of 1970s music in a quiz format.
 The website offers an engaging way to spend leisure time while immersing oneself in the sounds of a nostalgic era.

 Visit the deployed website [here](https://alvor1991.github.io/Online-Quiz/).